openflighthpc/cloud-job-cost-estimator/README.md

 # cloud-job-cost-estimator

-Tool for calculating suitable instances and costs of SLURM jobs if ran on the cloud.
+Tool for calculating suitable instances and costs of Slurm jobs if ran on the cloud.

 ## Overview

-cloud-job-cost-estimator is a proof of concept Ruby application, analysing historic SLUM jobs to determine suitable instances to run them on the cloud and what this would cost.
+cloud-job-cost-estimator is a proof of concept Ruby application, analysing historic Slurm jobs to determine instances suitable for running them on the cloud and what this would cost.

 ## Installation

 The application requires Ruby (2.5.1).
 No installation is required other than downloading the source code (via git or other means).

-For the data required by the application to be available, SLURM accounting must have been set up on your cluster.
+For Slurm to generate the data required by the application, Slurm accounting must have been set up on your cluster.

 ## Configuration

-###Source data and files
+### Source data and files

-The application reads SLURM job data from provided text files, with each job separated by a newline and job attributes separated by "|".
+The application reads Slurm job data from a provided text or csv file, with each job separated by a newline and job attributes separated by "|".

-The required data in the expected format can be retrieved from slurm using the following command, replacing the dates as desired:
+The required data in the expected format can be retrieved from Slurm using the following command, replacing the dates as desired:

-`
-sacct --allclusters --allusers --parsable2 --starttime 2020-09-01T00:00:00 --endtime 2020-09-30T23:59:59 -o jobid,jobname,elapsed,state,maxrss,allocgres,alloctres
+`sacct --allclusters --allusers --parsable2 --starttime 2020-09-01T00:00:00 --endtime 2020-09-30T23:59:59 -o jobid,jobname,elapsed,state,maxrss,allocgres,alloctres`
-`

-The result must be places in a `.txt` or `.csv` file in the same location as the application.
+The result must be placed in a `.txt` or `.csv` file in the same location as the application.

-###Instances Information###
+### Instances Information

 Details of the instance types to consider are included in the file `aws_instances.yml`.
 The application considers the three instance categories `gpu`, `compute` and `mem` when making its suggestions, equating to high GPU, high CPU and high memory instances respectively.